olliechick/VirtualPetsAssignment/README.md

 ``jar cvfm newBuildName.jar buildmanifest.txt -C bin . img config``

 ``buildmanifest.txt`` simply seals the jar and sets GUIMain.class as the main entry point

+## Command-line version
+To run the command-line version of the program, use the command ``java -jar VirtualPetsCLI.jar``.
+You can download the jar [by clicking here](https://github.com/olliechick/VirtualPetsAssignment/raw/master/VirtualPetsCLI.jar).
+The source for this is available in the master branch.